 Curricular changes happen on a broad continuum, from "course-level" to "program" and "degree" level.
 This document links users to policy, procedure, and advice about those changes.

-- L&S Guidance on Proposing New Courses & Changing Existing Courses : By far the most frequent type of curricular change is found in the renovation of courses and requests to add, change, or retire courses in the department or program course array.
+- L&S: Proposing New Courses & Changing Existing Courses : By far the most frequent type of curricular change is found in the renovation of courses and requests to add, change, or retire courses in the department or program course array.
 This document provides an overview, with links to the online course proposal system and to L&S Curriculum Committee policy and procedure concerning courses that meet L&S criteria for "Liberal Arts and Science" courses.
 Course changes may also include changes to Honors courses.

 academic programs.
 The L&S Curriculum Committee reviews and

 approves substantive changes to programs before they can be published in

 the Undergraduate Catalog or implemented in the Degree Audit

 System.
 The L&S CC also works with the Graduate School to review

 - Restructuring or Discontinuing Majors/Programs : Though much less frequent, another type of curricular change that occurs at the level of the major or program concerns substantial restructuring or discontinuing academic majors or programs.
 As noted in this document, it is important for the faculty to consult the Academic Associate Dean early and often if it appears that a program must be closed.

 - L&S Academic Planning: New Majors, Certificates, and Formally Transcripted Options : This document provides links to campus policy and procedures for changing the curriculum by proposing new academic programs.
 There are generally formal requirements for proposals, and a well-defined pathway for approval for creating any program that will appear on students' transcripts.